6 Rules for Growing Coral Bells in Pots

 can you plant heuchera in pots

-Plant Coral Bells in the spring or early fall.
+Plant Coral Bells in the spring.
 This will make it much easier for the plant to survive the shock.
-If planted in summer in the heat, the leaves may droop.

-Position the shrub so that the stem is not too submerged in the ground.
+Position the shrub so the stem is not too much submerged in the ground.
 Fill all free space with soil.
-There should be a gap of at least 1-2 inches between the edge of the container and the soil level in the pot to keep water from leaking over the top.

 After planting, water the heuchera generously and place it in full shade for a few weeks.
-During this time the plant will put down roots and can be moved to its desired location.
+During this time, the plant will have roots.

-You can use an already prepared potting multi-purpose substrate.
-Or take ordinary garden soil and mix it halfway with a soil conditioner or compost.
+The best soil for potted Coral Bells is a well-drained potting mix.
+You can use an already prepared potting multi-purpose substrate, or you can take ordinary garden soil and mix it halfway with a soil conditioner or compost.

 Always use products from a quality manufacturer.
 Avoid using non-decomposed compost or plant debris.

 Also, make sure the soil has a pH of 5.5-7.0.
 This can be done with a special kit.
-In highly acidic or highly alkaline soil, Coral Bells may not absorb minerals well and the leaves will turn yellow.
+Coral Bells may not absorb minerals well in highly acidic or alkaline soil, and the leaves will turn yellow.
 Use sulfate to make the soil more acidic and garden lime to make it more alkaline.

+Avoid placing potted Coral Bells in full sun.
 An indicator of the excess sun will be the appearance of brown spots (burns) on the leaves.
-If this happens, move the plant to a place with less light.

 The heuchera needs more water in the pot than if it were growing in the ground.
 This is because the pot gets hot from the sun and the soil dries out much faster.